top of page

 Ms Human Nutrition

-I’m a proud resident of The Pines, with both children at a local school and kinder here and I’m passionate about practical, accessible programs that improve well-being, reduce food insecurity, and foster thriving, connected communities.
+I’m a proud resident of The Pines, with both children at a local school and kinder here and I’m passionate about practical, accessible programs that improve well-being, reduce food insecurity and foster thriving, connected communities.

-Now, as a registered clinical nutritionist, I focus on youth nutrition, ADHD, mineral balancing and early childhood health.
+Now, as a registered Clinical Nutritionist, I focus on youth nutrition, ADHD, mineral balancing and early childhood health.

 As a mum of two boys, this is a personal project for me.